United Workers Union: Governance and structure

 The organisation operates as a national structure and does not have divisions or branches.
 Governance of the organisation is vested in a National Convention of approximately 500 Delegates, from industries and workplaces across Australia, elected by all financial members.
 A meeting of the convention is held every 4 years.

 Between meetings of the National Convention its powers are exercised by a Member Council, consisting of 50 rank and file Councillors and the National Executive.
 Both the Councillors and the National Executive are elected by and from the convention.

 The Committee of Management of the organisation is called the National Executive.
 It consists between 12 and 24 members, including the National President, National Secretary and 4 National Vice-presidents.

 Elections for all office positions within the organisation are conducted by the Australian Electoral Commission.

 The term of office for all offices is 4 years.

-Tim Kennedy, former National Secretary of the NUW, is the National Secretary, and Jo-anne Schofield, former National Secretary of United Voice, is the National President.
+Lyndal Ryan, from New South Wales, is the National President, and Gary Bullock, from Queensland, is the National Secretary.
+Both were unanimously elected on the UWU 2026 Members Convention.